flaport/home/.config/zsh/readme.md

-# Zsh Custom Folder
+# zsh

-Folder for custom zsh scripts.
+this folder contains commonly used themes for zsh.